CortopiaStudios/GORN2-Mod-Kit/README.md

 Custom scripts cannot be included in mods.
 Instead, use the available **behavior tree components** provided in the project to create complex logic.
 You can also use the various **"reactive" components** to link properties between objects and build interactive behaviors.

 ### Limited Testing in the Unity Editor
-While most components from the main game have been imported into the mod kit, many lack full implementation details.
+While most components from the main game have been imported into the Mod Kit, many lack full implementation details.
 These components can be used in mods but cannot be fully tested in the Unity Editor.
 To test your mod, upload it to [Mod.io](https://mod.io/g/gorn-2), download it in-game, and test it within the GORN2 runtime.

 ### Not Everything is Moddable